-If you’re like me then you’ve probably been bothered before by the fact that the contents of Hulu and Netflix (and others) cannot be accessed outside of the United States.
-So far the only solution was to pay for a VPN service that pretends you’re sitting in North America, but these services are often costly and require running third-party software in the background.
+Unfortunately though, Hulu and Netflix (and others) can only be accessed from a certain limited number of countries.
+To bypass this, so far the only solution has been to pay for a VPN service that “tunnels” your web traffic outside your country of residence, but these services are often costly and sometimes require running third-party software in the background.

-Admittedly, I was more than just a bit skeptical when I stumbled over mediahint, a new browser extension for Chrome and Firefox that promises to circumvent the geo-blockades and let anyone in the world enjoy these services for free.
+Admittedly, I was more than just a bit skeptical when I stumbled over mediahint, a new browser extension for Chrome and Firefox that promises to circumvent these geo-blockades.

 So I decided to give it a try and installed the extension (no sign up required).
 After a few seconds I was browsing Hulu and clicked on a TV series, only to expect the “not available in your country” message, but against all expectations it worked and the stream started playing.

 Next up I tested Netflix.
 The site also loaded without problems.
 Instead of the “only for US” I was seeing the sign up page for new accounts.

 How about Pandora?
 Tested it: works!
 I am listening to it while writing this blog post.

 Apparently “the extensions routes your traffic–just the traffic for the streaming service–through U.S.-based proxies so you can enjoy content unavailable in your home country.”